 - In Wild Wild West, when Artemus is caught and about to be executed, he begs to be "shot in my heart, which has loved this country so much" because he is wearing his prototype for a bullet proof vest.
 Unfortunately, it doesn't work.

 Loveless: Shoot him in the head.

 - In the final moments of In the Loop, this is how Malcolm Tucker gets the news stations to focus on the garden wall story.
+He does so by "begging" the reporter not to run the story because it would ruin him, Tucker having blackmailed the same reporter into spiking a story that genuinely would have caused him problems at the start of the film.
 While screwing over Foster, it distracts enough attention to prevent the leaking of the anti-war paper from getting any traction, and allows the vote for war to pass.

 - The Trope Namer comes from Br'er Rabbit begging Br'er Fox not to throw him into the briar patch (Br'er Rabbit was born and raised in the briar patch so is not threatened by the thorns, whereas the Fox won't be able to follow him in there).
 The 19th-century vintage of the original Uncle Remus stories qualify this as Older Than Radio.
 The earliest versions, of unknown date, can be found in the African and Cherokee folk tales which became the Uncle Remus stories.

 - Told in the Disney film Song of the South, which you will never see, and more or less faithfully recreated (with audience participation!) in Splash Mountain, where, as soon as Br'er Rabbit says this, your log crests the conveyor lift and goes down the big drop.